ryanthtra/prototypes/js-dom-events/README.md

 1. Inside your body tags create a `button` it can say whatever you like
 	- Inside your opening `button` tag add an `onclick` attribute
 	- Set the value of `onclick` to a `console.log()` add a message to be logged out
-	- Example: `"My button has been clicked"`
+	- Example Message: `"My button has been clicked"`
 2. Now add a `h1` tag, it can also say whatever you would like
 	- Inside your opening `h1` tag add an `onclick` attribute
 	- Set the value of `onclick` to a `console.log()` add a message to be logged out
-	- Example: `"My header has been clicked"`
+	- Example Message: `"My header has been clicked"`

 **Note** - Make sure to create a unique message for each `onclick` event